gabrieldansereau/betadiversity-hotspots/doc/committee-doc.md

 ecological insights.
 For instance, the method could help identify unsampled sites with potential conservation value which should be targeted as soon as possible in future studies.

-We believe that our method could also be combined with IPCC climate change scenarios, which provide projections for climate variables, in a way that would allow us to model beta diversity changes with climate change and to identify the sites where the changes in the community will be most important.
+We also believe that our method could also be combined with IPCC climate change scenarios, which provide projections for climate variables, in a way that would allow us to model beta diversity changes with climate change and to identify the sites where the changes in the community will be most important.